PeggyJV/sommelier-strangelove/README.md

 ### Parsing BigInt

 The subgraph is written in AssemblyScript and supports representing 256 bit integers.
 These scalars are represented as strings when sent to the front end and must be parsed using a BigNumber library such as `@ethersproject/bignumber` in order to perform mathematical operations.
 See the `@ethersproject/bignumber` [docs](https://docs.ethers.io/v5/api/utils/bignumber/) for more information.
+Do not use `parseInt` on BigInt strings, the value could be greater than `MAX_SAFE_INTEGER`.

 ### Learn more about graphql-codegen & urql
 - [GraphQL Codgen React](https://www.graphql-code-generator.com/docs/getting-started)